IamOD1/IamOD1-Grow-a-Garden-Macro/README.md

-## Odi Grow A Garden Macro
 A macro for the Roblox game "Grow a Garden"

-## Installation
+Installation

- - First of all, you need to download [AutoHotKey v1.1](https://www.autohotkey.com/) (Not 2.0), and run the installer
- - After downloading, extract the ZIP file to your desired directory
+First of all, you need to download [AutoHotKey v1.1] (https://www.autohotkey.com/) (Not 2.0), and run the installer After downloading, extract the ZIP file to your desired directory

-## Before starting the macro:
+Before starting the macro:

-- ensure you **extracted** the macro file
+-ensure you extracted the macro file
-- **don't** go full screen, be in windowed fullscreen
+-don't go full screen, be in windowed fullscreen
-- Set your roblox camera mode to the following --> **default(classic)**
-- put "Recall Wrench" in the **2nd hot bar slot** --> macro may bug out and not automatically do it
-- have 5-10 things in your hotbar
+-Set your roblox camera mode to the following --> default(classic) -put "Recall Wrench" in the 2nd hot bar slot --> macro may bug out and not automatically do it -have 5-10 things in your hotbar
-- make sure UI Navigation is turned **ON** in your Roblox settings
-- unequip your **“grey mouse” pet** if you have some equipped since they give you a speed bonus that will break the macro
+-make sure UI Navigation is turned ON in your Roblox settings -unequip your “grey mouse” pet if you have some equipped since they give you a speed bonus that will break the macro

-## Features
-Odi Grow A Garden Macro has a couple of different features it is capable of.
-These include:
+Features:

 - Automatic buying from all Shops, with the options to check the items you want the macro to purchase
 - Discord Webhook integration
 - Multi-alts macroing
 - Fast mode/Slow mode

-##
--Please report issues in issues tab not in my discord -for older versions of macro download and setup tesseract -if your macro/gui navigation starts at hotbar reinstall roblox